This site explores the contours of Christian belief and its development through centuries of tradition.

 "The task of interpreting the Word of God authentically has been entrusted solely to the Magisterium of the Church, that is, to the Pope and to the bishops in communion with him."
 (CCC # 100)

-This kind of thinking is out of line with what we see taking place during the encounter with the Bereans and them accepting the gospel message.
+This kind of thinking is different from what we see taking place during the encounter with the Bereans and them accepting the gospel message.
 Paul did not direct these people to an infallible teaching office in order for them to understand the content of his message.
+The Bereans did not wait for a council or bishop to tell them what to believe.
 They interpreted the Word of God for themselves.
-The Old Testament Scriptures were sufficient for the purposes of Paul as he witnessed to the people.
+The Old Testament Scriptures were sufficient for the purposes of Paul as he witnessed to others.
 They were also sufficient for the Bereans to verify the message that he delivered.
+Otherwise, they would not have appealed to them as the final source of authority to begin with.

 Monday, September 14, 2020